Framing a Floor

 Floor Joist Framing for Partitions, Openings, and Overhangs

-Note, in the diagram below, some floor joists and related framing members are doubled.
-Wall partitions require double floor joist framing beneath.
-Overhangs, where floor joists extend beyond the foundation, are doubled.
-Openings in the floor, such as stairwells, require floor joists to be doubled on either side of the opening and require double headers at each end.
+Openings in the floor, such as stairwells, also require floor joists to be doubled on either side of the floor opening and require headers at each end.

 Floor Joist Layout